-In addition to the scientific drivers listed above, the COMPASS project aims at offering instrument simulations as a full public facility.
+In addition to the scientific drivers listed above, the COMPASS project aims at offering the instrument simulation codes as a full public facility.
 This implies the following additional requirements on the instrument simulator(s) :

-- an user-friendly interface to minimize the time needed to access and run simulations ; - the computers hosting the simulation codes will have to meet usual security network requirements;
+- an user-friendly interface to minimize the time needed to access and run simulations ; - the computers hosting the simulation codes will have to meet usual security network requirements ; - simulations will have to be completed within a reasonable amount of time (i.e., no more than a few hours).

 Document: Science Req.
 Report

-Issue: 2.1
+Issue: 1.0

 Author: M. Puech

 Status: Draft

-Page 14 of 69
+\checkmark Page 14 of 56